mini-kep/db/README.md

 # User access code

-The data can be imported following:
+The data can be imported as following:

 ```python
 import pandas as pd